tanu31195/react-advanced/README.md

         return () => {
         //By adding a return function it will act as unmount
         //Here we can write all the clean up code
-        //If no dependencies are given it will be called everytime }
+        //If no dependencies are given it will be called every time }
         }, [val1, val2]);